Spenc3rB/uthp-tests/README.md

 ## Prerequisites

-Before you use this repository, you must have a basic understanding of Linux commands.
+Before you use this repository, you must have a basic understanding of Linux commands, and GitHub.
+Resource on how to use the Linux command line GitHub can be found [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) and [here](https://docs.github.com/en/get-started/quickstart).

 ### 1. Connect the UTHP to the network and power it on with the SD card inserted.